tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

-  connects specified child component to Redux store by passing additional properties to component - its purpose is not just to pass a state subtree to component but to translate state structure into what component needs so that Redux details are not leaked into component.
+  connects specified child component to Redux store by passing additional properties to component - its purpose is not just to pass a state subtree to component but to translate state structure into what component needs so that Redux details are not leaked into component (component shouldn't use Redux store directly!).

-  `connects` function takes these arguments (see docs for all uses):
+  `connects` function takes 2 arguments (well, more actually - see docs):

   - `mapStateToProps` function